romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 * keyboard

 ## Download Operation System
-I prefere Raspbian Official Operation System, it can be downloaded [here](https://www.raspberrypi.org/downloads/raspbian/).
+I prefer the Raspbian Official Operation System, it can be downloaded [here](https://www.raspberrypi.org/downloads/raspbian/).

 ## microSD card
-In my opinion capacity of the card should be 16GB.
-I prefere `sanDisk`.
+In my opinion, the capacity of the card should be 16GB.
+I prefer `SanDisk`.

 ## Format microSD card to FAT32
-Format microSD cart to FAT32 format.
+Format microSD card to FAT32 format.
 I use [CD Card Formatter](https://www.sdcard.org/downloads/formatter_4/).

 <img width="634" alt="microSD_Card_Formatting" src="https://user-images.githubusercontent.com/16310793/54485358-c2eeff00-487f-11e9-970f-153c158dccce.png">

 ## Flash Raspbian into microSD
 Install downloaded image on microSD.
 I use [balenaEtcher](https://www.balena.io/etcher/) to do it.
 It's easy to use.
-It has one feature - mount `.img` files into microDS card and nothin else!
+It has one feature - mount `.img` files into the microDS card and nothing else!

 <img width="954" alt="flash_raspbian_to_microSD" src="https://user-images.githubusercontent.com/16310793/54485381-2f69fe00-4880-11e9-881e-7c170867b53d.png">